-One Community/One Book 2012 is a collaborative effort between The Libraries, the Center for Medical Humanities & Ethics, the Academic Center for Excellence in Teaching (ACET), and the San Antonio Public Library.
-It is made possible in part by a grant from Humanities Texas, the state affiliate of the National Endowment for the Humanities.
+Community Discussions in Social Justice is a project of The Libraries and the Center for Medical Humanities & Ethics.
+This program was made possible in part with a grant from Humanities Texas, the state affiliate of the National Endowment for the Humanities.